poiteam/ios-vd-navigation-pod/README.md

 ### Manually

-* Add **PoilabsVdNavigationCore.xcframework** and **PoilabsVdNavigationUI.xcframework** files to your "Frameworks, Libaries, and Embedded Content" in your Project’s General Tab.
+* Add **PoilabsVdNavigationCore.xcframework** and **PoilabsVdNavigationUI.xcframework** files to your "Frameworks, Libaries, and Embedded Content" in your Project's General Tab.

 * Add **PoilabsVdNavigationBundle.bundle** file to your Copy bundle Resources in Build Phases tab.